kongware/ftor/README.md

 **Current task (2017-09-06):**

 I want to extend type annotations by refinement type notations and hence must extend the lexer/parser.
 Since the entire lexer/parser logic is located within a single, huge function, I need to refactor it first.
 I will define lexer/parser for each type category, i.e. literal, constructor, mono-, poly- and function types.
 Afterwards I can just introduce another lexer/parser for refined types.
-Here is an example annotation for a addition function with a refined type that only accepts positive integers: `Number<int, positive> -> Number<int, positive> -> Number<int, positive>`.
+Here is an example annotation for a simple addition function with a refined type that only accepts positive integers: `Number<int, positive> -> Number<int, positive> -> Number<int, positive>`.

 ## What